 Work of value

-You will be given complex, real-world social and business problems before learning the practical methods and tools that you need to understand and solve them.
-You’ll then have the opportunity to take these tools into the workplace through our work with partner organisations.
+You will be given complex real-world problems before learning the practical methods and tools that you need to understand and solve them.

 LIS boasts a faculty of excellent teachers - experts dedicated to creating a transformational learning experience - supported by academics and industry practitioners.
 Your learning will take place in a range of classroom, digital, and in-the-field settings using the best proven pedagogical methods.